DanielKotik/Optical-beams-MEEP/README.md

 ## Visualisation
 The generated HDF5 files can be processed by different visualisation tools.
 To get a quick impression of the data [Meep](https://github.com/stevengj/meep) comes bundled with the [h5utils](https://github.com/stevengj/h5utils) programs.
-Utilising these tools, visualisation is fairly easy performed by issuing for example the following commands  :
+Utilising these tools, visualisation is fairly easy performed by issuing for example the following commands:

 _for 2d simulations_
 ``h5topng -S2 -Zc dkbluered -a gray -A eps-000000000.h5 ez-000003696.h5`` (real part of the field pattern, optical